 GIRISH DADGE (GD): Thanks for having me Ollie, excited to be here.

 OL: Brilliant.
-So, how are most organizations approaching mainframe recovery right now?
+So, how are most organisations approaching mainframe recovery right now?

 GD: As you touched upon, Ollie, physical tape-based recovery has been one of the most prominent solutions that has been used to date.
 Customers typically see days go by before a test is completed, or at the time of event when they recall tapes from an offsite location to start the recovery process.
 It's a time-consuming process, but this is something that we have lived with so far.
 On top of that, it impacts RTO and RPO.
 Things are slowly changing and evolving, and better technology options are making it easier for everybody, but tape still remains one of the strongest ones.

 OL: Okay, so what's actually wrong with tape?
-Why do organizations even need to find an alternative to it?
+Why do organisations even need to find an alternative to it?

-OL: Okay, so what other options do organizations have when it comes to mainframe backup and recovery, and what would you recommend for a more effective replacement?
+OL: Okay, so what other options do organisations have when it comes to mainframe backup and recovery, and what would you recommend for a more effective replacement?

 OL: Interesting.
-Now for those who are not acquainted with Sungard AS’ Managed Vaulting for Data Domain with Dell EMC DLm, how does this service help organizations recover their mainframes?
+Now for those who are not acquainted with Sungard AS’ Managed Vaulting for Data Domain with Dell EMC DLm, how does this service help organisations recover their mainframes?

 OL: So why did we, Sungard AS, choose Dell EMC DLm as the right technology for this offering?